+2022 LTI

-2022 LTI Outcomes for the 2022 LTI award over the performance period 1 January 2022 to 31 December 2024 are set out as follows:
+Outcomes for the 2022 LTI award over the performance period 1 January 2022 to 31 December 2024 are set out as follows:

-Weighting Measure 2022 LTI Assessment Outcome % of Maximum Vested % Vested Relative Total Shareholder Return ('rTSR')1 80% Percentile ranking against peer group.
-Below the 50 th percentile.
-Nil% Nil% Climate change 20% Development, publication, and implementation of the three-year TCFD roadmap in 2022.
-Formulation and execution of climate-related targets and commitments during the three-year roadmap period, as assessed at end of the vesting period (31 December 2024).
-Achieved, through significant progress made on the TCFD road map and strategy with Board discretion applied with respect to the impact of the extreme weather event at Capricorn Copper and the progress made on reducing the emission profile at Golden Grove 60% 12%
+Return (rTSR') 1 Climate change 20% Development, publication, and implementation of the three-year TCFD roadmap in 2022. progress made of the three-year TCFD roadmap in 2022.
+Formulation and execution of climate-related targets and commitments during the three-year roadmap period, as assessed at end of the westing period (31 December 2024). weather ecoupter and so to comper and so the three-year roadmap period.
+Assessment Outcome % of Maximum Vested % Vested of the three-year TCFD roadmap in 2022. progress may Formulation and execution of climate-related map and si targets and commitments during the three-year roadmap period, as assessed at end of the the impar vesting period (31 December 2024). weather e Copper and v the 50 th percentile.
+Nil% Nil% с С ed, through significant made on the TCFD road id strategy with Board a applied with respect to spact of the extreme er event at Capricorn and the progress made ing the emission profile at Golden Grove 12%

-^{1.} rTSR is assessed independently by MUFG Corporate Markets (previously, Orient Capital).
+2022 LTI Vesting Outcome (calculated) 1. rTSR is assessed independently by MUFG Corporate Markets (previously, Orient Capital).